 Given the glowing feedback – “The workshop far exceeded my expectations”; “I would absolutely recommend these sessions!” – the North Asia CAPE will deliver Japan Strategy workshops across New Zealand in 2019.

-If you are interested in attending a Japan Strategy Workshop in 2019, please email North Asia CAPE here
+If you are interested in attending a Japan Strategy Builder workshop in 2019, please email North Asia CAPE here